wolfjagger/polynomial_3-sat/README.md

 # Polynomial 3-Sat solver
 This is a reference implementation of Ortho's polynomial 3-Sat solver (http://polynomial3sat.org).
-Programing language used is  C++.
+The programing language used is  C++.

 # Requirements